MicrosoftDocs/azure-stack-docs/azure-stack/hci/deploy/deployment-tool-new-file.md

 > Applies to: Azure Stack HCI, version 22H2 (preview)

-After you have successfully installed the operating system, you are ready to set up and run the deployment tool.
+After you've successfully installed the operating system, you're ready to set up and run the deployment tool.
 This method of deployment leads you through a guided, UI experience to create a configuration (answer) file interactively that is saved.

 You can deploy both single-node and multi-node clusters using this procedure.